ayushkmr/spa-pup/SYSTEM_DESIGN.md

 2. **Puppy**
    - Represents a puppy client
-   - Has name and owner information
+   - Has name, owner, and breed information
+   - Can include optional notes about the puppy
    - Can be associated with multiple waiting list entries over time
    - Attributes:
      - `id`: Unique identifier
      - `name`: Puppy's name
      - `ownerName`: Owner's name
+     - `breed`: Puppy's breed (optional)
+     - `notes`: Additional information about the puppy (optional)
      - `createdAt`: Timestamp of creation

 3. **WaitingListEntry**
    - Represents a puppy's entry on a specific waiting list
-   - Contains service details and status
+   - Contains service details, notes, and status information
    - Has a position for ordering
-   - Can be marked as serviced
+   - Can be marked as completed, cancelled, or waiting
+   - Supports future bookings with scheduled times
    - Attributes:
      - `id`: Unique identifier
      - `waitingListId`: Foreign key to WaitingList
      - `puppyId`: Foreign key to Puppy
      - `serviceRequired`: Description of the service
+     - `notes`: Additional information about the service (optional)
-     - `arrivalTime`: Time of arrival
+     - `arrivalTime`: Time of arrival (optional for future bookings)
+     - `serviceTime`: Time when the service was completed (optional)
+     - `scheduledTime`: Scheduled time for future bookings (optional)
      - `position`: Order in the waiting list
-     - `serviced`: Boolean indicating if serviced
+     - `serviced`: Boolean indicating if serviced (legacy field)
+     - `isFutureBooking`: Boolean indicating if this is a future booking
+     - `status`: Current status (waiting, completed, cancelled)
      - `createdAt`: Timestamp of creation

 ## API Endpoints